-Q: Tell us your best story from the field.
+Tell us your best story from the field.

 When I was 20 years old, back in like 2002, I remember getting really stoned and laying down next to some speakers and listening to “Yoshimi Battles the Pink Robots” for the first time.
 I had never really listened to the Flaming Lips before.
-And the album literally transported me into a different perspective; a transformation occurred for me that inspired a new aspect of my imagination.
+The album literally transported me into a different perspective; a transformation occurred for me that inspired a new aspect of my imagination.
 It was mystical.

-Q: Your proudest moment as an XP creator?
+Your proudest moment as a creator?

 Honestly, it was the day that we closed on our Series A financing.
 We worked on the fundraising for 18 months, desperately looking for investors to back our massive projects in Vegas and in Denver.
 It was the most insane period of my life, filled with exhilaration and anxiety, not knowing if we were going to be able to pull these incredible projects off.
 The day we closed on the financing was glorious, the assurance that these projects were going to see the light of day.
 And it was also an assurance that our big, improbable, audacious and unprecedented vision was validated.
 People don’t often consider a capital raise to be an important aspect of the creative process, but selling the vision and getting the vision paid for is a monumental moment in a creative project’s lifecycle.

-Q: Best XP you’ve experienced recently?
+Best event you’ve experienced recently?

-I’m gonna sound so self-promotional here, but honestly it’s Meow Wolf’s Omega Mart in Vegas.
+I’m gonna sound so self-promotional here, but honestly, it’s Meow Wolf’s Omega Mart in Vegas.
 The project is truly incredible, next-level, a new paradigm.
 And my favorite room inside the exhibit is Claudia Bueno’s “Pulse.”
 I think it’s the most significant single piece of contemporary art unveiled this year, anywhere in the world.
 Truly stunning.

-Q: What qualities define the perfect experience?
+What qualities define the perfect experience?

 Agency, exploration, discovery.
 Those three are the most important qualities.
 And those three are most prominent within experiences that are unprecedented.
 Magic, wonder, and beauty are all very important, too.
 But probably my favorite quality of a perfect experience would be “psychedelic.”

-Q: What one word would you use to describe your outlook on your own work these days?
+What one word would you use to describe your outlook on your own work these days?

-Q: If you could expand your own creative/technical/analytical skills, what one skill would you most want to add, and why?
+If you could expand your own creative/technical/analytical skills, what one skill would you most want to add, and why?

 Patience.
 I’ve really compromised my creative abilities by moving too fast in too many directions, and I’ve hurt personal and professional relationships because of that, too.
 Patience is the skill that leads to monumental work.
 We are looking to create an entirely new paradigm of experience in this world, and that doesn’t happen overnight.

-Q: Lastly, what’s an XP dream of yours you haven’t been able to make happen yet?
+Lastly, what’s an XP dream of yours you haven’t been able to make happen yet?
 (Speak it into existence!)